Start With the Person With Dementia

 KindredMind is set up entirely by the family.
 Here is what that control looks like in practice:

-• You build the knowledge base from everything you know about her
+• You build the knowledge base from everything you know about them

 • You control when it answers and when it doesn't